heremaps/gluecodium/docs/lime_idl.md

 **Note:** Unicode characters in C++ identifiers are supported by C++ standard, but the actual support might vary per compiler implementation.

-#### Visibility

-Most elements can be prefixed with a visibility prefix.
-Possible visibility prefixes are currently `public`, `internal`, `open` and `open internal`.
-Visibility prefix is optional, an element without such a prefix is considered `public`.
-The visibility prefix, if present, should precede the rest of the declaration.

-* Example: `internal static property secretDelegate: ProcessorDelegate? { get set }`
-* List of element kinds that can have a visibility prefix: class, interface, function, constructor, property, struct, struct field, field constructor, enumeration, exception, type alias, lambda, constant.
-* Visibility prefix has no effect on C++ generated code.
-* `open` and `open internal` are currently only supported for classes.
-Both mean the class can be inherited from (see `Inheritance` below).

 #### Line breaks

 Most declarations are allowed to have an arbitrary (zero or more) number of line breaks between any